Minimal

 Display

 1. Mode - States what mode the vehicle is in.
-Currently the Pedal 4 has two modes, M1: Forwards & R: Reverse.
+Currently the Pedal 4 has two modes, M1: Forward & R: Reverse.

 5. Total Distance - Displays total distance traveled by the vehicle throughout its lifetime.

-6. CAN Error - CAN bus error in the Mando SPM Powertrain system (See Section 19 for emergency procedures).
+6. CAN Error - Is displayed if a CAN bus error occurs in the Mando SPM Powertrain system.
+(See Section 19 for emergency procedures).

-7. Motor Error - Motor error in the Mando SPM Powertrain system (See Section 19 for emergency procedures).
+7. Motor Error - Is displayed if a motor error occurs in the Mando SPM Powertrain system.
+(See Section 19 for emergency procedures).

-The switch pack on the vehicle is used to control lights and indicators.
+The switch packs on the vehicle's handlebars are used to control lights, indicators and the horn.

 Display